 The Director of Nursing and Care is the delegated Executive Lead for Safeguarding and Children in Care and is responsible for the governance and organisational focus on safeguarding and children in care.
+The Director of Nursing and Care is the Delegated Safeguarding Partner as defined in Working Together 2023.
 They will work closely with the Place Directors, supported by the Place Associate Directors of Quality and Safety Improvement and Senior Safeguarding Leaders to ensure safeguarding and children in care duties are being delivered.

-- 5.21.
-The Director of Nursing and Care responsibilities: - a.
+5.21.
+The Director of Nursing and Care responsibilities:

+- a.
 Provide strategic NHS leadership for safeguarding and children in care. - b.
 Accessible to the Designated Nurses/Professionals, Place Associate Directors of Quality and Safety Improvement, and Senior Safeguarding Leads to discuss safeguarding risks and review the safeguarding systems. - c.
 Ensure the Quality and Performance Committee is appraised of appropriate safeguarding and children in care issues. - d.
-Ensure senior Lead Practitioner Integrated Care Board representation at the Safeguarding Adult Boards and Safeguarding Children's Partnerships, contributing to its statutory functions, through delegation to the Designated Lead Place Associate Directors of Quality and Safety Improvement and Designated Nurses/Professionals.

-- e.
-Ensure Integrated Care Board representation at the Child Death Overview Panel meetings contributing to its statutory functions, through the Designated Nurses for Safeguarding Children, Designated Doctors for Child Death and Named GP's Safeguarding.
+Ensure senior Integrated Care Board representation at the Safeguarding Adult Boards and Safeguarding Children's Partnerships, contributing to its statutory functions, through the Place Associate Directors of Quality and Safety Improvement and Designated Nurses/Professionals. - e.
+Ensure Integrated Care Board representation at the Child Death Overview Panel meetings contributing to its statutory functions, through the Designated Nurses for Safeguarding Children and Designated Doctors for Child Death.
 Maximise opportunities for learning across the two Child Death Overview Panels. - f.
-Ensure senior Integrated Care Board representation at the Child Death Review Panel Business Management meetings, contributing to its statutory functions, through the Place Associate Directors of Quality and Safety Improvement and Associate Director of Safeguarding. - g.
+Ensure senior Integrated Care Board representation at the Child Death

+Review Panel Business Management meetings, contributing to its statutory functions, through the Place Associate Directors of Quality and Safety Improvement and Associate Director of Safeguarding.

+- g.
 Ensure Integrated Care Board representation to the Corporate Parenting Boards contributing to its statutory functions, through the Designated Nurses/Professionals for Children in Care. - h.
 Ensure that safeguarding and children in care agendas are integral to the Integrated Care Board commissioning functions, governance, and audit arrangements. - i.
 Ensure that contract specifications include clear service standards for safeguarding and are monitored through established quality assurance processes within the Integrated Care Board.